-Activate WiFi access point mode by selecting Enable WiFi AP at the top of the form.
+Activate WiFi access point mode by checking Enable WiFi AP box at the top of the Con-figuration -> WiFi -> Access Point configuration page.
 In this mode the router becomes an access point to which other devices in station (STA) mode can connect.
 You may set the following properties listed in the table below.